 It took him a little while to learn certain things like balancing or tying his shoe or just things that you would normally learn at a young age – sounding out letters the proper way, that kind of thing.
-When he got in pre-K we noticed that he was not putting certain things together like he should be.
+When he got in pre-K we noticed that he was not putting certain things together as he should be.
 Then when he got in kindergarten and they start forming small words to start to read, he was not doing that.
-His would be backwards or he would try to sound it out backwards literally.
+His would-be backwards or he would try to sound it out backwards, literally.
 We knew that he had an issue but everyone kept telling us that no, he didn’t, that you can’t tell that until they get older.
 When we sat down to do homework or anything, we would just both be in tears.
 He was crying, I was crying, and it wasn’t just his words.
-When you’re dyslexic, when you have a group of sentences together, there’s words everywhere.
+When you’re dyslexic, when you have a group of sentences together, there are words everywhere.
 Socially Ty never made a whole bunch of friends, because they seemed to do things quicker than he would.

-He wanted to be able to ride a skate board and he couldn’t.
+He wanted to be able to ride a skateboard and he couldn’t.
 His balance wasn’t there.
 He couldn’t tie his shoe in second grade.
 There were certain things, and it wasn’t that he couldn’t do it, it’s just his brain wasn’t connecting.

 About, eight weeks into it, I started noticing little changes.
 We finally made it through the first three months.
 We were going to our cabin in North Carolina and he started reading road signs.
 It was just a really, really drastic change from what he was.
 Then he was starting to pick up on certain things that he never picked up on before.
 He was starting to develop the whole sentence instead of just part of the sentence.
 We were starting to see huge differences.
 Not massive differences in three months, just differences in the aspect of he was starting to actually do things that a second grader should do.
 We decided to leave him in there for another three months to do the full six months.
 By the time we got to the end of those three months, he was riding skateboards.
 I mean, his balance was just like, unbelievable compared to what it was when we went in.
 He could read.
 He was making all of his AR goals at school.
 He’s in boxing now.
-He’s been doing boxing because all the coordination that you have to do.
+He’s been doing boxing because of all the coordination that you have to do.
 That keeps his brain going, you know?
-Then he does soccer.
-Stuff he would never do before.
+Then he does soccer, stuff he would never do before.
 He’s making all As whereas before he was barely getting by.

 When you’ve hit the wall as a parent and you feel like you have done everything in your power, when you’ve hit that wall then that’s when you need to call Brain Balance, because you will do anything for your child.
 You will do the exercises.
 You will do the nutrition.
 You will do whatever it takes.
 When you hit that wall, you’ll know it.
 Call Brain Balance, because I’m telling you, it will work once you have gotten to the point that where you can’t do anything else.